prs-eth/OverlapPredator/README.md

 cd cpp_wrappers; sh compile_wrappers.sh; cd ..
 ```

-### Datasets
+### Datasets and pretrained models
-We provide preprocessed 3DMatch pairwise datasets, and two pretrained models on 3DMatch dataset. bigPredator is a wider network which is trained on a single GeForce RTX 3090.
+We provide preprocessed 3DMatch pairwise datasets(fragments together with ground truth transformation matrix), and two pretrained models on 3DMatch dataset. bigPredator is a wider network which is trained on a single GeForce RTX 3090.
 You can download data and models by running:
 ```shell
 sh download_data_weight.sh
 ```